LESSON 1: Priestley Ministry of the Tribe of Levi

 Lesson 1: Priestley Ministry of the Tribe of Levi

 Everyone knows the Levites were one of the twelve tribes of Israel and were given duties in the service of the tabernacle (though only those of Aaron’s line were technically priests).
 The Levites had a violent history.
-This violent nature both lost them land in Israel and gained them the priesthood.
+And what makes this interesting is that the violent nature of the Levites both:

 The 12 Tribes of Israel:

-Jacob had twelve sons, and the land of Israel was divided among them creating the twelve tribes:
+Jacob had twelve sons, and the land of Israel was given to his sons which created the twelve tribes.

 - Reuben